KirkDJohnson/Google-Cybersecurity-Labs/README.md

 <h1>Numerous shorter yet important hands on experience</h1>

-<h2>Description</h2>Throughout the Google Cybersecurity Professional Certification and class there were multiple opportunities to get hands on work with interactive labs to put the theory I learned in practice.
-The images below and thier brief details details some of the most notable experience I got from the course/certification.
+<h2>Description</h2>Throughout the Google Cybersecurity Professional Certification class there were multiple opportunities to get hands on work with interactive labs to put the theory I learned in practice.
+The images below briefly touch on some of the labs and experience I got from the course/certification.
 <br />